krmbzds/stars/README.md

 ## Rust

+- [cognitive-engineering-lab/aquascope](https://github.com/cognitive-engineering-lab/aquascope) - Interactive visualizations of Rust at compile-time and run-time
 - [queer/boxxy](https://github.com/queer/boxxy) - boxxy puts bad Linux applications in a box with only their files.
 - [pop-os/cosmic-text-editor](https://github.com/pop-os/cosmic-text-editor) - COSMIC Text Editor
 - [0x192/universal-android-debloater](https://github.com/0x192/universal-android-debloater) - Cross-platform GUI written in Rust using ADB to debloat non-rooted android devices.
 Improve your privacy, the security and battery life of your device.